umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

 3.2.
 Configure Postfix to work with MySQL
 -----------------

-Create a forwarding configuration file for forwarding emails from one email address to another, with the following contents.
+Create a virtual forwarding file called /etc/postfix/mysql_virtual_forwarders_maps.cf for forwarding emails from one email address to another, with the following contents.
 Be sure to replace "vadmin_password" with the password you chose earlier for the MySQL mail administrator user.

 **File:** /etc/postfix/mysql_virtual_forwarders_maps.cf